ljustick/metagenome-cluster-coverage/README.md

 This will results in the following.
 All gene coverage files will be merged into a single file per reference genome **get ANVIO NAMING** found in the directory TEST-MERGED-SUMMARY.
 ### 3. Extract raw read abundances
-### 4. Calculate zscore across all rows and sum for omega values